 Don’t forget to accessorise

 Up the ambience on your balcony with some well chosen accessories like lanterns, a small set of table and chairs or bee hotels and bug boxes.
-Try making these glass jar lanterns or tin can lanterns, and check out the types of bee hotels you could put up.
+Try making these glass jar lanterns or check out the types of bee hotels you could put up.